leenathomas01/Research-index/README.md

 This repository maps a body of work focused on structural stability under constraint.

 Domains vary - intelligent systems, governance, infrastructure, physical-layer optimization -
-but the recurring concern is the same:
+but the core idea remains variations of:

-How do complex systems remain stable when primary assumptions fail?
+How do complex systems remain stable even when primary assumptions fail?

 Some repositories are exploratory.
 Some are formalized.